Photo wall with magnetic paint

 A young artist needed only a small budget for his gallery

 My project is my photo wall, which extends over three walls in my student digs - all together 17 m long and 1,20 m high!
-As a background, I painted MDF boards with self-mixed magnetic paint (see below).
+As a background, I painted MDF boards with self-mixed magnetic paint.

-The whole thing cost me probably EUR 60 and looks just awesome - as a "housewarming" we did a nice vernissage.
+The whole thing didn't cost me much and looks just awesome - as a "housewarming" we did a nice vernissage.